densikat/Robot-Simulator/README.md

 ## License

-This project is license under MIT license
+This project is licensed under the [MIT License](http://www.opensource.org/licenses/MIT)